 "They were a gift from my father."
 I sighed.
 "From long

-few family celebrations I attended after my change of heart, he had
+few family celebrations I attended after my change of heart, he

-neither looked at nor spoken to me.
+neither looked at nor spoke to me.

 Achnaye stared up at me with a forlorn expression.
 "Achnaye anger Vasha?"

 "No." I hadn't realized the stone creatures could miss me or even

 feel true fondness.
 "I didn't leave because of you."

 Urgency tugged at me, but I pushed it aside and stroked both